xNiicki/pelican-installer/README.md

    ```

 3. Run the script: <br> <br>
-      If you are already the super user use:
+      If you are already the superuser use:

    ```bash
    ./panel.sh